 Following the move to linear assessment, the majority of Level 3 subjects in Sixth Form are now taught as two year courses with no A/S entries as we believe that this offers the best preparation for final A Level examinations.

-In response to Covid 19, school closed on March 20th 2020 and Year 12 mock examinations were disrupted.
-Consequently, current Year 12 students missed 5 months face to face teaching.
-Learning via the VLE was to encourage students to stay engaged in academic activities and to reinforce learning on a daily basis.
+In response to Covid 19, school closed on March 20th 2020 and mock examinations were disrupted.
+Consequently, students missed 5 months face to face teaching.
+Learning via the VLE or Teams was put in place to encourage students to stay engaged in academic activities and to reinforce learning on a daily basis.

 During this time not all students had equitable access to home learning, which has inevitably impacted on student experience.
-This impact was most negative on disadvantaged students and whilst staff provided additional support and worked incredibly hard to mitigate the impact of enforced closures on learning, St Julie’s High school serves areas of high disadvantage, therefore a high proportion of our students will have been negatively affected by enforced closures.
+This impact was most negative on disadvantaged students and whilst staff provided additional support and worked incredibly hard to mitigate the impact of enforced closures on learning, St Julie’s High school serves areas of high disadvantage (21.8% Pupil Premium in Year 12) therefore a high proportion of our students will have been negatively affected by enforced closures.